+44 (0) 1634 202 101

 Organisations with a safeguarding responsibility must have a clear and robust set of policies and procedures.
 Any staff member with unsupervised access to service users should be fully trained on these.

-Inductions should include safeguarding training and it’s common practice to log completion for all new employees.
+Inductions should include safeguarding training and it is common practice to log completion for all new employees.
 Some employers also re-train staff members after any change to procedures which is excellent practice.

 Safeguarding breaches